-- 2. Space shall be requested at least five (5) days prior to the desired date.
+2. Space shall be requested at least (5) days prior to the desired date.
 Requests for a subsequent semester will not be accepted earlier than six (6) weeks prior to the beginning of that semester.
+Space shall be allocated on a first-come, first-served basis, except that individual students and student organizations shall be given priority over individual non-students and non-student organizations.

+3. No displays or distribution shall be conducted when the lounge is reserved for an activity.

-Space shall be allocated on a first-come, first-served basis except that individual students and student organizations shall be given priority over individual non-students and non-student organizations. - 3.
-A maximum of three (3) tables or displays may be placed in the designated area in Building A at the same time, and a maximum of two (2) may be placed in the designated area of Building J at the same time.
+4. A maximum of three (3) tables or displays may be placed in the designated area in Building A at the same time, and a maximum of two (2) may be placed in the designated area of Building J at the same time.
 Tables will be provided by the College.
 Displays shall not exceed 4' x 8' in size.
-The tables and displays will be placed next to the windows along the south corridor of the College Center Lounge in Building A, or along the north wall by the events sign in Building J. - 4.
-In order to allow as many groups as possible to be represented in the College Center, an exhibitor may reserve a space for a maximum of four (4) times a month or once a week per semester. - 5.
-There shall be no more than one (1) space per organization at the same time.
-However, if no other requests have been made by the reservation deadline, one additional display space may be reserved.
-No more than four (4) persons shall staff any display. - Displays may not be disruptive in nature.
-No sound amplification equipment may be used in the designated area. - 7.
-Representatives of organizations and individuals may communicate anywhere in the designated area. - 8.
-Alcoholic beverages, narcotics, profane language, fighting or gambling are prohibited.
-Smoking is also prohibited in College buildings and vehicles. - 9.
-The solicitation of funds, the sale of goods or services or advertising for the sale of goods or services is prohibited except: - a. by student organizations as part of a bona fide fundraising activity for the organization; and - b. by a tax-exempt charitable organization. - 10.
-The individual or organization is responsible for prompt payment for damage to College property. - 11.
-The distribution of literature that is obscene or pornographic is prohibited. - 12.
-The College may assume that a violation of regulations has occurred if an organization does not staff its reserved space for two reserved dates without notifying the Office of Director of Student Activities.
-In the event of such a violation, the College may cancel the balance of the reserved time. - 13.
-In the event that an organization wishes to rent the entire Lounge or the College wishes to schedule an event that necessitates using the entire Lounge, the College reserves the right to cancel reservations for that date in the designated area by issuing a notice ten (10) days prior to the scheduled date. - 14.
-Violation of these regulations may result in discipline under the Student Conduct Code and/or in the revocation of the organization's or individual's reservation by the Director of Student Activities for the remainder of the semester or three (3) months, whichever is longer, by service of a cancellation notice in writing upon the person making the reservations.
-If there is a dispute as to the facts causing the violation, the party contesting the cancellation may, within five (5) days of the cancellation, request the Vice President of Administrative Services to hold a meeting with the aggrieved party and the College office canceling the reservation in order to review the alleged violation.
+The tables and displays will be placed next to the windows along the south corridor of the College Center lounge or along the north wall by the events sign in Building J.

+5. In order to allow as many groups as possible to be represented in the College Center and Building J, an exhibitor may reserve a space for a maximum of once a week.
+If preferred, space may be reserved for a maximum of one week per semester.

+6. There shall be no more than one (1) space per organization at the same time; however, if no other requests have been made by the reservation deadline, one additional display space may be reserved No more than four (4) persons shall staff any display.

+7. Displays may not be distributive in nature.
+No sound amplification equipment may be used in the designated area.

+8. Representatives of organizations or individuals may communicate anywhere in the designated area.

+Representatives of organizations or individuals must clearly identify themselves to Harper students.
+Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.
+Smoking is also prohibited.

+The solicitation of funds, the sale of goods or services, or advertising for the sale of goods or services is prohibited except:

+a. by student organizations as part of a bona fide fundraising activity for the organization; and b. by a tax-exempt charitable organization.

+12. The distribution of literature that is obscene or pornographic is prohibited.

+The individual or organization is responsible for prompt payment of any damage to the College property.

+14. The College may assume a violation of regulations has occurred if an organization does not staff its reserved space for two reserved dates without notifying the Office or Director of Student Activities.
+In the event of such a violation the College may cancel the balance of the reserved time.

+15. In the event that an organization wishes to rent the entire lounge, the College reserves the right to cancel reservations for that date in the designated area by issuing a notice ten (10) days prior to the scheduled date.

+16. Violation of the regulations shall result in the revocation of the organization's or individual's reservation by the Director of Student Activities for the remainder of the semester or three (3) months, whichever is longer, by service of a cancellation notice in writing upon the person making the reservations.
+If there is a dispute as to the facts causing the violation, the party contesting the cancellation notice may, within five (5) days of the cancellation, request the Vice President of Student Affairs to hold a meeting with the aggrieved party and the College office cancelling the reservation to review the alleged violation.